markx86/gloom/README.md

 - `DATABASE`: Path to the database file.
 This a SQLite3 database path, therefore things like `:memory:` will also work.
 It is set to `:memory:` by default, but the provided `docker-compose` file will create a volume and store the database there.
 - `COOKIE_SECRET`: The secret key used to sign the cookies.
 If it's not set, the server will generate a random one each time it is started.
 - `HTTP_PORT`: Controls the port on which the HTTP server should listen for incoming requests.
 By default, it's set to 8080.
-- 'WSS_PORT': Controls the port on which the WebSocket server should listen for incoming connections.
+- `WSS_PORT`: Controls the port on which the WebSocket server should listen for incoming connections.
 By default, it's set to 8492.

 > [!IMPORTANT]
-> If you're using `docker-compose`, you can change `COOKIE_SECRET` and `LOG_VERBOSE`, by creating a `.env` file in the project root,
+> If you're using `docker-compose`, you can change these options by creating a `.env` file in the project root,
 > and writing your values there, in the form `PARAM_NAME=param_value`.
 For example `COOKIE_SECRET=mySuperSecret1234`.